ayshadee-zip/ayshadee-zip/README.md

 ---

-> *"You are the one I go to when I need to get a burning ship into the harbor safely.
-Your colleague is the one I go to when I need the ship to go on a long and arduous journey.
-You both have different strengths, but you are both excellent captains."*
+> *"You are the one I go to when I need to get a burning ship into the harbor safely."*
->
-> — A former boss
+> — A former boss, on what I bring to the table

 ---